mingjun97/ucr_mfa_crx/README.md

 # ucr_mfa_crx

 A chrome extension for bypass ucr mfa.
 This extension is based on the Passcode feature provided by [this](https://myaccount.ucr.edu/app/home).
-You should only use it at your own broswer.
-This extesnsion will be not conflict with any other MFA methods, for instance DUO mobile or SMS, unless you also use passcode manually.
-We will NOT upload your MFA OTP to anywhere.
-So feel free to use it.
+You should only use it at your own machine.
+This extesnsion will be not conflict with any other MFA methods, for instance DUO mobile or SMS, unless you also use Passcode manually.
+We will **NOT** upload your MFA Passcode to anywhere.
+Your security matters.
+Feel free to use it.

+## Usage

+ 1. Install crx following this [link](https://github.com/web-scrobbler/web-scrobbler/wiki/Install-an-unpacked-extension)
+ 2. Please use any MFA method, login https://myaccount.ucr.edu/app/home
+ 3. Click the extension(typically it's on your top-right corner), input your NetID and password.
+ 4. Click enable, wait for a while, and you are all set!

 ## Way to hack it